STEAM vs STEM: humanities are underrated

 Chamath Palihapitiya, the outspoken investor at Social Capital called our generation’s Buffet, says that we have too much of the best talent going to big tech (FAANG + Microsoft) getting paid a ton of money where they end up not real world tough problems.
 This is highlighted well in this meme/comic (credit goes to creator):

 Steve Jobs always said Apple is the intersection of technology and liberal arts.
 He said the most important course he took in college was calligraphy.
+Funny enough not too long ago Google and Apple removed their degree requirement for some of their engineering roles as a degree is not nesarily a great indicator of if the candidate will have the skills for the role.

 Tim Ferris suggests studying two unrelated things to be creative and see opportunities others do not (like com sci and law, swimming and language etc.) (can’t find the exact quote or podcast please send it my way if you find it).